Affidavit of Diligent Search and Inquiry Following Unsuccessful Service of Process

 • What It Is: Form 1.924 is used in general civil cases (non-family law) when a party is unable to locate the opposing party (defendant).

-• Purpose: It allows a plaintiff to demonstrate to the court that a thorough and legally sufficient search has been conducted before proceeding with constructive service, such as service by publication.
+• Purpose: It allows a Florida plaintiff to demonstrate to the court that a thorough and legally sufficient search has been conducted before proceeding with constructive service, such as service by publication.

 • Key Features: